acl-org/ACLPUB/docs/final-version.md

 * The "First Name" is usually a given name or names, including middle names/initials.

-The metadata should be written using Unicode (UTF-8) with LaTeX commands.
+The title and abstract should be written using Unicode (UTF-8) with LaTeX commands.
 Please try to follow these guidelines:

  - In titles, please capitalize the first word, the first word